wevoice/wesub/docs/api.rst

 .. http:post:: /api2/partners/videos/[video-id]/languages/[lang-identifier]/subtitles/
 .. http:post:: /api2/partners/videos/asfssd/languages/en/subtitles/

+    :query video-id: ID of the video to create subtitles for
+    :query lang-identifier: language code of the subtitles

-    :query subtitles: The subtitles to submit
+    :form subtitles: The subtitles to submit
-    :query sub_format: The format used to parse the subs.
+    :form sub_format: The format used to parse the subs.
 The same formats as for fetching subtitles are accepted.
 Optional - defaults to ``srt``.
-    :query title: Give a title to the new revision
+    :form title: Give a title to the new revision
-    :query description: Give a description to the new revision
+    :form description: Give a description to the new revision
     :form is_complete: Boolean indicating if the complete subtitling set is available for this language - optional, defaults to false.
+    :form action: Name of the action to perform - optional.
+If given, the is_complete param will be ignored.
+See the :ref:`subtitles-action-resource` for details.

 This will create a new subtitle version with the new subtitles.